On this page

 Self-managed super fund (SMSF) trustees in retirement phase have very different needs to those in accumulation phase.
 They need their SMSF to fund an income they can live on, while those not yet retired are trying to create as big a balance as possible.

 “The draft legislation would codify the obligation for superannuation trustees to have a retirement income strategy that outlines how they plan to assist their members in retirement.
-The strategy must consider how the trustee will assist their members to balance maximising their retirement income, managing risks and have some flexible access to savings,” Minister for Superannuation, Financial Services and the Digital Economy, Senator Jane Hume, said when releasing the draft legislation.
+The strategy must consider how the trustee will assist their members to balance maximising their retirement income, managing risks and have some flexible access to savings,” former Minister for Superannuation, Financial Services and the Digital Economy, Senator Jane Hume, said when releasing the draft legislation.

 But after lobbying by sections of the SMSF industry, SMSF trustees were dropped from the draft legislation (see ‘What does it mean for SMSFs?’ below).

-How did the retirement income covenant come about?
+How did the Retirement Income Covenant come about?

 The covenant stems from concerns that retirees do not draw down on the capital of their super balance, and instead attempt to live on the income from that capital balance.

 “The ‘nest egg’ framing of superannuation compounds the complexities around deciding how to manage their superannuation in retirement.
 Partly because they have only ever been primed to save as large a lump sum as possible, retirees struggle with the concept that superannuation is to be consumed to fund their retirement,” the initial discussion paper stated.

 It goes on to say that “multiple studies have shown that retirees die with around 90% of the assets they had at retirement” and that without a change in behaviour it is projected that by 2060 one in every three dollars paid out of the superannuation system will be part of a bequest.